wakeful-answer/vigilant-journey/docs/Special-Programs.md

   desc:
     - "The Gangan Series Workshop Lab is an improviser-and-composer workshop which explores the potential of graphic scores and playing in medium-to-large ensembles.
 Graphic scores’ emphasis on alternative procedures allows more flexibility and possibilities yet retains or reconfigures certain compositional devices."

-    - "Over the course of a week, participants will learn the history of graphic notation and undergo various exercises that will aid them in developing their own compositional strategies and notational systems which will culminate in a collaboratively-composed graphic score to be performed by selected festival musicians."
+    - "Over the course of a week, participants will learn the history of graphic notation and undergo various exercises that will aid them in developing their own compositional strategies and notational systems which will culminate in a collaboratively-composed graphic score to be performed at PIDGIN CARTOGRAPHY: Experiments on Graphic Notation by selected festival musicians."

     - "Aside from the results of the week-long residency, the ensemble will perform two other scores: Tad Ermitaño’s “Malaganito 1.0” — a video score that only partially specifies and loosely suggests moods and rhythms — and another from Ignaz Schick, a Berlin-based experimental musician who specializes in free jazz and improvisation."
 -
-  title: LIVE CINEMA (OPENING CONCERT)
+  title: END OF FRAME
   class: live-cinema
   artists:
     - Makino Takashi